 The Bechtel-led team is the design-build contractor for Phase 1 of the Dulles Corridor Metrorail Project for the Metropolitan Washington Airports Authority.
 The 11.7-mile project, known as the Silver Line, provides a new high-capacity connection for millions of tourists, business visitors, and commuters in the Washington, D.C. area.

-In the summer of 2010, work began on one of the key elements of the 11.7-mile first phase—a 6-mile section of elevated track that will carry Metrorail trains above the Capital Beltway and over Tysons Corner at heights up to 65 feet.
-Construction will require an enormous overhead crane that has been custom-built to lift elevated segments into place between huge piers along the line.
-The yellow crane, weighing 366 tons, will stretch across 12 lanes of traffic and move by remote control from one segment to the next.
+As one of the most complex rail construction projects in the United States today, the rail line includes a 6-mile section of elevated track that carries Metrorail trains above the Capital Beltway and over Tysons Corner at heights up to 65 feet.
+Construction required an enormous overhead crane that was custom-built to lift elevated segments into place between huge piers along the line.
+The yellow crane, weighing 366 tons, stretched across 12 lanes of traffic and moved by remote control from one segment to the next.

-The project will extend service from the existing Orange Line at the East Falls Church station in Fairfax County, Virginia, to Route 772 in Loudoun County.
+The project extends service from the existing Orange Line at the East Falls Church station to Reston in Fairfax County, Virginia.
 The corridor encompasses Tysons Corner and the Reston Herndon area, the state's top employment regions.
-The new line also will offer direct access to the existing Metro system, enabling passengers to ride into downtown Washington without changing trains.

 Bechtel worked with nearly 200 disadvantaged businesses to develop critical skills for large-scale infrastructure projects.
 We also partnered with local colleges and universities to provide internships and careers to the next generation of engineers and construction workers.